 Let’s cut right into business and discuss all the goalkeeper tips for FIFA 23 Pro Clubs.

 Best GK Build for FIFA 23 Pro Clubs

 In Pro Clubs, a game mode where each player fills a role in the team, the goalkeeper can play any style — you’re free to explore what fits you best.
 For instance, you can go full Neuer and sprint out of the goal to join the action in the offense, or play it safe, steering away any unlucky bold move.

 First, you’ll need to create your Pro Clubs avatar, though.
-In this process, you can mess with your player’s athletic features to optimize it for the goalkeeper role.
+In this process, you can mess with your player’s athletic features to optimize them for the goalkeeper role.
 Let’s see how to do that.

 The goalkeeper needs to be tall and slim.
 You’ll need to have an avatar that can stretch greatly between the goal crossbars.
-Plus, by being somewhat thin, your character will be slightly faster and agile.
+Plus, by being somewhat thin, your character will be slightly faster and more agile.

-In short, you’ll want it to be roughly 6’6” in height and about 99 lbs in weight.
+In short, you’ll want it to be roughly 6’6” in height and about 99 lbs. in weight.
 The resulting goalkeeper will be conveniently tall and light.
 You can track the attributes’ enhancement by checking the side panel adjacent to the display of the physical adjustment.

 Ideally, once you reach a higher level and can implement three perks into your avatar’s GK slot, you’ll benefit from having these perks:

 - Quick Reflex